CAR-15: Etymology

+Different sources attribute the letters "AR" in AR-15 to different origins in the early history of the rifle by its manufacturer, ArmaLite.
+According to the company's website, it stood for "ArmaLite Rifle".
+According to Eugene Stoner's business partner, Jim Sullivan, the letters "AR" stood for the first two letters of the company's name, while according to Stoner's daughter and son-in-law it stood for "ArmaLite Research".
+A common misconception is that "AR" is an abbreviation for assault rifle or automatic rifle, perhaps because of the weapon's inclusion in the Federal Assault Weapons Ban in 1994, or because the ArmaLite AR-15 was originally designed to replace the M14 rifle in the Vietnam War.

-The CAR-15 name was an attempt to re-associate the AR-15 name with Colt, since the “AR” designation stood for “Armalite Rifle", the original manufacturer of the ArmaLite AR-15.
+The CAR-15 name was an attempt to re-associate the AR-15 name with Colt.
 Colt later abandoned the CAR-15 concept, but continued to make carbine variations, using the "M16" brand for select-fire models and the "Colt AR-15" brand for semi-automatic models.
 However, in present usage, "CAR-15" is the generic name for all carbine-length variants made before the M4 carbine.